C-Undritz/Pattern-Spiel/TESTING.md

 Numerous options were tried to overcome this (adding in classes in different order, styling the column in css) but none worked.
-* *Fix: To overcome this the 'button' and 'h1' tags were placed in a div (where before this they were not needed to be in a div) and the div styled as 'text-align: center'
+* *Fix: To overcome this the 'button' and 'h1' tags were placed in a div (where before this they were not needed to be in a div) and the div styled as 'text-align: center'*

+### View timer not stopping when Main Menu button selected from game area.
+* clearInterval(patternDisplayTimer) was added the mainMenu() function however this did not result in the timer stopping and so whilst the user exited to the main menu from the game page whilst the time was counting down once the timer finished the user was then placed within the game page.
+* *Fix: Within the viewTimer() function two event listeners were added for the Main menu button (one for the score column and one for the mobile view buttons).  clearInterval(patternDisplayTimer) was added within a function for each of these*